-Depending on the nature of the ad hoc internship it may be appropriate to suspend studies (and suspend any stipend from a studentship) for the period of the internship.
+Normally for an ad hoc internship it will be a requirement of approval by the Department for you to suspend studies (and suspend any stipend from a studentship) for the period of the internship.
 The DGS will advise you.

 Normally internships must be arranged to commence on or near to the start of an Oxford Term or the start of the 'Long Vacation'.